 To understand the training that product managers and product marketers need to be effective it can be useful to use the 2×2 matrix shown below.
 It examines the knowledge and skills required to do the job.

-Product managers need specific knowledge about their product area to be able to make decisions (Box A).
+Product managers need specific knowledge about their product domain to be able to make decisions (Box A).
 They need to understand the customers, technology, competitors, and markets relevant to them.
 Because this is unique to each role, it’s typically picked up ‘on-the-job’ by talking to colleagues, customers, and suppliers, by attending conferences and from research.

 However, to get things done, product managers also need to know the processes, structure, governance, and appropriate contacts in their organization (Box B).
 This knowledge is specific to each company and is picked up on the job e.g., how the development process works.